jblindsay/whitebox-tools/readme.txt

   regression algorithm using a flexible window size described in Wood (1996).
 - Fixed a bug in the lower quartile valley mapping method of the ExtractValleys tool.
 - Fixed a bug in the PennockLandformClass tool.
+- Fixed a bug in the Shapefile reader that affected files of the PointZ ShapeType.

 Version 2.0.0 (30-08-2021)
 - The most important feature in this release is the addition of support for reading and writing the LAZ